Basil pesto is a great way to add flavor and freshness to any dish. It is quick and easy to make, and you can even freeze it for later use.

 - 1 cup freshly grated Parmesan cheese (140 grams)

 - 1 teaspoon coarse kosher salt

-Combine basil leaves, pine nuts, garlic, cheese and salt in a food processor and process with a blade attachment until well blended.
+- Combine basil leaves, pine nuts, garlic, and cheese in a food processor and process with a blade attachment until well blended.

 Pesto freezes very well.
 Try freezing it in ice cube trays so you will have perfectly portioned amounts to add to vegetables, pasta, sandwiches and dips.

-Serving Size 1 tablespoon
+Nutrition Information:Yield: 16 Serving Size: 1 tablespoon